An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \begin{small}

 \end{small}

-\textit{Workers' Rate:} TopCoder adopts a numeric worker rating system based on Elo rating algorithm Elo rating is a method for calculating the relative skill levels of players in competitor-versus-competitor games \cite{saremi2017leveraging}.
-Based on this numeric rating and a five-level rating scheme, TopCoder divides worker community into 5 groups.
-The 5 worker groups are defined into 5 belts of Red, Yellow, Blue, Green and Gray, which corresponds to the highest skillful workers to the lowest ones\cite{saremi2017leveraging}.
-The numeric ratings are with respect to three different task categories including algorithm, marathon matches and development, following sophisticated calculation algorithm.
-We followed topcoder rating algorithm to identify the workers belonging to different rating belt in our dataset.
-Table \ref{belts} summarize the distribution of workers in different rating belt in our dataset.
+\textit{Workers' Rate:} TopCoder adopts a numeric worker rating system based on the Elo rating algorithm.
+The Elo rating is a method for calculating the relative skill levels of players in competitor-versus-competitor games \cite{saremi2017leveraging}.Based on this numeric rating and a five-level rating scheme, TopCoder divides the worker community into 5 groups.
+The 5 worker groups are defined into 5 belts of Red, Yellow, Blue, Green, and Gray, which corresponds to the highest skillful workers to the lowest ones\cite{saremi2017leveraging}.The numeric ratings are with respect to three different task categories including algorithm, marathon matches, and development, following sophisticated calculation algorithm.
+We followed TopCoder rating algorithm to identify the workers belonging to different rating belts in our dataset.Table \ref{belts} summarizes the distribution of workers in different rating belts in our dataset.

-\textit{Active Workers:} To identify active workers in the dataset, we grouped workers' attribute per month and labeled workers who had minimum one registration as active worker.
+\textit{Active Workers:} To identify active workers in the dataset, we sorted workers' activities and labeled workers who had the minimum registration of one as an active worker.
 This reduced the number of workers from 8180 to 2259.
-Then, we created the network of active workers based on frequency in common task registration.
+Then, we created the network of active workers based on registration frequency in common tasks.